RuojiWang/MEDToolBox/README.md

  * 2.0 integrated all interactive mode.
  * 2.2 added log record function and registered listener event.
  * 3.0 reconstructed all the code and mode.
- * next version: repair the bug in the collision detection mode and guideplane mode.
+ * next version: repair the bug in the collision detection mode and guide plate mode.
    * switch the collision detection function may cause file in the renderer remove.
    * implicit function may not get the craniofacial data mesh when input strange point data.
    * sometimes double click to open the right menu.